Advertisement

 A missed period or light bleeding

 Brown recommends tracking your menstrual cycle, especially if you are trying to get pregnant.
-You can use a regular calendar, or one of many phone apps, which can help you see what a typical menstrual cycle looks like for you, including how long it is and how heavy your period is.
+You can use a regular calendar or a phone app.
+Some apps can help you see what a typical menstrual cycle looks like for you, including how long it is and how heavy your period is.
 Phone apps can also help predict your period and ovulation days for future months, says Brown.
 “I think this is really helpful for people who are trying to get pregnant.
 It can help them track when they’re most fertile.”

 3 / 11